Ocean 115 - Introduction to Oceanography » Fall 2021 » Midterm 1

 What is the calcium carbonate compensation depth, or CCD?

-B. the ocean depth below which calcium carbonate is unstable and will quickly dissolve
+B. the ocean depth above which calcium carbonate is unstable and will quickly dissolve

-C. the ocean depth below which calcium carbonate is stable and can form sediments that last
+C. the ocean depth above which calcium carbonate is unstable and will form sediments that last

 Question #44